K-D-G/TelloWrapper/README.md

 # Tello Wrapper

+## Disclaimer
+You will experience errors when running the example.
+There is nothing wrong with the code, you just need to wait a few seconds.
+The errors are h264 decode errors and they occur because a full frame hasn't been sent through by the drone yet.

 ## What is this?
 This project is a wrapper around the SDK for the Tello drone.
 Which I am using for my projects